barbosatek/Moker/readme.md

-# AutoMock framework
-This framework allows a cleaner way to mock dependencies on top of mocking frameworks.
-This allows developers to focus on the code being tested rather than on the mocking setup and its maintenance.
-This removes code declaring mocks, and broken tests when constructor parameters change.
-The framework works by looking at the class under test, then it takes its constructor with the longest parameters, then if the parameter was defined, it uses it, otherwise it uses reflection to create a mock with the provided framework.
+# AutoMock, test what matters!
+This framework allows testing units in a cleaner way by removing noisy code and focus on the code that matters.
+It allows the developer to:
+*Completely ignore dependencies not being used in the test unit, even if they're needed in the constructor.
+*Ignore delcaring mocks, the framework keeps track of them via the `The<T>()` method.
+*Ignore instantiating the target class, the framework provides an instantes *Not worry about breaking tests when changing the parameter order in constructors.

 ## Properties and Methods
 | Property / Method        | Description           |